dataforseo/TypeScriptClient/docs/interfaces/IBacklinksDomainIntersectionLiveRequestInfo.md

-indicates whether to intersect backlinks optional field use this field to intersect or merge results for the specified domains possible values: all, partical all – results are based on all backlinks;
+indicates whether to intersect backlinks optional field use this field to intersect or merge results for the specified domains possible values: all, partial all – results are based on all backlinks;
 partial – results are based on the intersecting backlinks only;
 default value: all

 #### Source

-main.ts:143279
+main.ts:143287

 ***